-Chartered Accountant; Member of Botswana Institute of Chartered Accountants (BICA); Fellow member of the Association of Chartered Certified Accountants (ACCA) Executive Director - Chief Executive
+Fellow Member of the Botswana Institute of Chartered Accountants (FCPA) • Fellow member of the Association of Chartered Certified Accountants (FCCA)

 Chose Modise has been a Director since 1st January 2022 following his service as the Chief Financial Officer from December 2018, a role he executed exceptionally.
 Mr Modise is a finance professional with experience in the fields of finance, auditing and risk management obtained through the various leadership roles he has held across various sectors spanning from FMCG, Hospitality, Banking to Insurance.
-He also has multinational corporation commercial experience, having worked for SABMiller Africa & Asia based in Johannesburg looking after 18 countries.
+He also has multi-national corporation commercial experience, having worked for SABMiller Africa & Asia based in Johannesburg looking after 18 countries.
 He has a wealth of board experience gained from multiple boards across different markets in Africa including Botswana.